 Filters in Code Completion

-ReSharper allows you to filter completion suggestions by kind of symbol, access modifiers, etc. You can modify the set of applied filters each time the code completion is invoked and/or choose to keep the state of filters.
+ReSharper allows you to narrow down completion suggestions by kind of symbol, access modifiers and other filters.
+You can modify the set of applied filters each time code completion is invoked and/or choose to keep the state of filters.

-Complete Statement, introduced in ReSharper 4, is a feature that inserts necessary syntax elements (braces, semicolons etc.) and gets you to the position to start the next statement, saving you from excessive juggling with the caret.
+This feature inserts necessary syntax elements (braces, semicolons etc.) and sets you in position to start the next statement, saving you from excessive juggling with the caret.
 As you work, keep in mind the default shortcut for this feature: Ctrl+Shift+Enter.

 Complete Statement (also known as Smart Enter) comes to rescue in numerous scenarios, including auto-closing parentheses, adding semicolons, completing if, while and for statements, and so on.